alvinylt/python-misc/README.md

 # Python
-A repository for some simple Python scripts.
+This is a repository of some simple Python scripts.